Medicare Supplement Plans in Oklahoma

 The cost of one stay in the hospital would be more than the annual cost for Medigap Plan G.

-Now, since Gail enrolled in an MA plan as soon as possible, she will be granted Special Election Period rights for the first 12-months of her plan to change to Medigap.
+Now, since Gail enrolled in an Advantage plan as soon as possible, she will be granted Special Election Period rights for the first 12-months of her plan to change to Medigap.

 Thankfully, with us in her corner, Gail was able to get Medigap coverage at an affordable rate.